• Who are you?

 In other words, you know what the story will say before you do your research?

-I don’t publish a travel blog.
-My partner edits a site called Away is Home, and since she’s the mother of my children, I often travel with her on assignment.
-I occasionally contribute stories to Away is Home.
-But I’m not involved the day-to-day operations of the site.
-As for the nonprofit, it’s true that I helped start an organization called Travelers United in 2009.
+It’s true that I helped start an organization called Travelers United in 2009.
 Although I’m no longer actively involved, I’m proud of the organization and what it’s been able to accomplish in Washington.
+I don’t see a conflict.

 I don’t submit my work for awards or fellowships.
 Helping consumers is enough reward for me.

-I used to work for a travel trade publication, and I spent years as a freelance travel writer.
+I used to work for a travel trade publication, I spent years as a freelance travel writer, and I publish a family travel site.
 Do the math.

 I’m the first to admit I’ll never have the deep insight into any industry that someone who works in it does.
 But your industry is not my subject; it’s customer service.
 That’s where I’m an expert.